 - 16. The Board notes in particular that these documents contain information the disclosure of which would undermine the protection of the public interest and that the SRB cannot consider the disclosure of confidential parts of the Resolution Decision, the Valuation Report and the Resolution Plan, and of the other requested documents covered by the exception of public interest, as there is, in the Board's view, a concrete risk that even limited information included therein may allow the inference of relevant elements of the Union's financial and economic policy as reflected in its resolution policy, which could jeopardise other market participants and in turn could impair the SRB's ability to act effectively in future cases. - 17.
 The Board submits moreover that the confidential parts of these documents would also undermine the protection of the commercial interests of Banco Popular (which remained an operating credit institutions after resolution) and its purchaser. - 18.
-Based upon the foregoing the Board finds that the exceptions which apply to the requested documents are: (i) Article 4(1)(a) first, second and third indent of the Public Access Decision (protection of the public interest) as to the Resolution Decision, the Valuation Report, the Resolution Plan, the Marketing Decision and specific parts of the sale process letter; (ii) Article 4(1)(c) of the Public Access Decision (confidentiality of the information that is protected under Union law) as to the Resolution Decision, the Valuation Report, the Resolution Plan, the Marketing Decision and the offer received by Banco Santander for the purchase of Banco Popular; (iii) Article 4(2) of the Public Access Decision (protection of commercial interests) as to the Resolution Decision, the Valuation Report, the Resolution Plan, the communication between the SRB and the ECB related to Banco Popular and the offer received from Banco Santander for the purchase of Banco Popular; (iv) Article 4(3) of the Public Access Decision (documents for internal use as part of deliberations and preliminary consultations), as to the communication of the resolution scheme by the SRB to the European Commission for its endorsement.
+Based upon the foregoing the Board finds that the exceptions which apply to the requested documents are: (i) Article 4(1)(a) first, second and third indent of the Public Access Decision (protection of the public interest) as to the Resolution Decision, the Valuation Report, the Resolution Plan; (ii) Article 4(1)(c) of the Public Access Decision (confidentiality of the information that is protected under Union law) as to the Resolution Decision, the Valuation Report, the Resolution Plan; (iii) Article 4(2) of the Public Access Decision (protection of commercial interests) as to the Resolution Decision, the Valuation Report, the Resolution Plan, the communication between the SRB and the ECB related to Banco Popular; (iv) Article 4(3) of the Public Access Decision (documents for internal use as part of deliberations and preliminary consultations), as to the communication of the resolution scheme by the SRB to the European Commission for its endorsement.